The knot releases.

 The Twitch Response

 A thin needle is inserted directly into the trigger point.
 The muscle responds with a brief, involuntary twitch, confirming the knot has been reached and is releasing.
-Patients often describe it as a deep, satisfying pressure rather than pain.

 03